 I interview artists over at Fragmentary.org, a website devoted to the exploration of mental health within photography.

-I’m based in south London where I live with my sidekick cat, Salvador.
+I’m based in south London where I live with my husband and sidekick cat, Salvador.